 “Do not ever imagine that anyone will wish – or be able – to schedule time off to take care of what you didn’t bother to take care of yourself.
 No matter how much they love you, don’t leave this burden to them.”

-Swedish death cleaning can be done at any age, for example when you are in your thirties and decide your closet is overflowing with things you never wear.
-In its true intent and purpose, however, the objective of Swedish death cleaning is to make your estate manageable before you take off to the great beyond.
+Death cleaning can be done at any age, for example when you are in your thirties and decide your closet is overflowing with things you never wear.
+In its true intent and purpose, however, the objective of döstädning is to make your estate manageable before you take off to the great beyond.
 It’s about making your life simpler, and living smaller.

 Mrs Magnusson recommends starting the process in the second half of middle age.
 This makes it easy to be prepared to downsize your home later on when you go into retirement.
 You might want to move from a house to a flat, or perhaps in advanced age you’ll have the need to relocate to a nursing home or elderly community.
 It is better to clear your things out and organise everything while you are still fit and have energy.